DerDanilo/seafile-community-manual/docs/installation/operating-system.md

 ## Operating Systems
 ### Debian
-You can use Debian 9 *"Stretch"* 64-bit as operating system.
+You can use Debian 9 *Stretch* 64-bit as operating system.
-The *"64-bit PC Network installer"* will be sufficiant.
+The *64-bit PC Network installer* will be sufficiant.
 It can be obtained from [www.debian.org](https://www.debian.org/distrib/).

 ### Ubuntu LTS
-You can use Ubuntu 16.04 LTS *"Xenial"* 64-bit as operating system.
+You can use Ubuntu 16.04 LTS *Xenial* 64-bit as operating system.
-The *"64-bit PC Network installer"* will be sufficiant.
+The *64-bit PC Network installer* will be sufficiant.
 It can be obtained from [www.ubuntu.com](https://www.ubuntu.com/download/alternative-downloads).

 ### CentOS
 You can use CentOS 7 64-bit as operating system.
-The *"64-bit PC Network installer"* will be sufficiant.
+The *64-bit PC Network installer* will be sufficiant.
 It can be obtained from [www.centos.org](https://www.centos.org/download/).

 ### Raspbian (Raspberry Pi)
-You can use  Debian 9 *"Raspbian"* as operating system.
+You can use  Debian 9 *Raspbian* as operating system.
-We recommend to use the *"Minimal image"*.
+We recommend to use the *Minimal image*.
 It can be obtained from [www.raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/).

 ### Docker (Linux & Windows)
 You may also use the [offical docker image](https://hub.docker.com/r/seafileltd/seafile/) of Seafile server.